 An online course is the same tuition rate as current RTS residential courses.
 Along with the tuition rate, there is also a technology fee (not course delivery fee) of $60 per credit hour.

 The technology fee of $60 per credit hour is used in support of the Global Librarian who provides research assistance and support for students; it covers an ongoing subscription to the ATLA database for student research; it helps maintain quality course development; and supports the services offered by the Online Professor and Teaching Assistant in each class.

 All course lectures are available, free of charge, via the RTS Mobile App.
 The remaining course materials (syllabi, course notebook, exams, schedule, etc.) can be found on the LMS (Learning Management System/Canvas) classroom.

-All course registrations for online education may be done via Self-Service or by contacting Kelci Rose.
+All course registrations for online education are done via Self-Service.

 To reset your password in Canvas follow these directions:

 - Click on “Forgot your password” on the Canvas login page.